A Guide to Back Pain Symptoms, Treatment, and Prevention

 Causes of back pain

 Disc problem—There are shock-absorbing discs that act as cushions between the vertebrae (bones) of your spine.
 Sometimes their gel-like center can swell or bulge, pressing on and irritating the surrounding nerves.
 (These are the signs of a herniated disc.)
-Keep in mind that disc problems are common and don’t always cause symptoms.
-They can also lead to unnecessary surgery if a scan reveals a disc problem that is not the true source of pain.
+Keep in mind that bulging and herniation disc problems are commonly seen on CAT scans or MRIs and don’t always cause symptoms.
+This can lead to unnecessary surgery if a scan reveals a disc abnormaility that is not the true source of pain.

 Arthritis—In some cases, back pain can signal inflammation and wear and tear that is the hallmark of arthritis.
 You may feel extra stiff in the morning and that your pain keeps getting worse.
 (Check out these other signs your back pain is really arthritis.)